devbisme/WireIt/README.md

 After clicking on the WireIt button, one of the following will happen:

-* If all of the pads were unconnected, a dialog window will appear where you can type in the name of the new net that will connect them.
+* If all of the pads were unconnected, a dialog window will appear where you can type in the name of the new net that will connect them or select the name of an existing net.
 Pressing the `OK` button will cause an airwire to appear between the selected pads.
 Pressing `Cancel` will abort the creation of the airwire.
+* If all the pads were already connected to the *same net*, then a dialog window will appear that will allow you to enter a new name for the net, or select an existing net name.
+Then those pads *and any other pads on the original net* will be moved to the new net.
-* If one or more of the pads are already connected to the *same* net, then any unconnected pads will be added to that net.
+* If one or more of the pads were already connected to one net, then any unconnected pads will be added to that net.
 No dialog window for naming the net will appear because the net already has a name.
-* If two or more of the pads are already connected to *different* nets, then an error will be raised because merging nets together is not allowed.
+* If two or more of the pads are already connected to *different* nets, then those nets will be merged and *all* the pads on those nets will be moved to the merged net.
+A dialog window will appear that lets you select the name for the merged net.

 ### The CutIt Tool

-This tool is used to remove an airwire from one or more pads.
+This tool removes one or more pads from a net.
 It is used as follows:

 1. Select one or more pads on the PCB using the shift-click mouse operation.